andytsmd14-code/single-cell-omics-reproduction/README.md

   not be extended to the Taiwan context — a genuine methodological limitation of cross-national reproduction, not an error in either dataset.

+## A note on the chi-square tables (Tables 3–6)

+The per-cancer-type and per-disease chi-square test results in Tables 3–6 are computed independently by this reproduction, following the statistical method described in the paper's Methods section (chi-squared tests, with Benjamini-Hochberg FDR correction where applicable). **The paper's main text does not report per-cancer-type or per-disease χ²/p-values individually** — it only gives aggregate statements (e.g., HCA ancestry: p < 2e-16 overall) and a handful of specific descriptive percentages (which *are* compared directly against the paper's text in Tables 2b, 4b, and 6b — see `13_compare_with_paper.py`).
+As such, Tables 3–6 cannot be validated number-for-number against the paper; they represent this project's own statistical reanalysis of the reproduced data, using the paper's stated methodology as a guide, not a reproduction of numbers the paper itself published.

 ## Known reproduction limitations

 - **HCA ancestry classification**: our classification rules for ambiguous